 Each share of broadcast.com common stock will be exchanged for 0.7722 of a share of Yahoo! common stock upon completion of the merger.
 This exchange ratio will not be adjusted for changes in the market price of either broadcast.com common stock or Yahoo! common stock, and neither party is permitted to terminate the merger agreement solely because of changes in the market price of Yahoo! common stock.
-Consequently, the specific dollar value of Yahoo! at the time of completion of the merger and may decrease from the date that you submit your proxy.
+Consequently, the specific dollar value of Yahoo! common stock to be received by you will depend on the market value of Yahoo! at the time of completion of the merger and may decrease from the date that you submit your proxy.
 You are urged to obtain recent market quotations for Yahoo! common stock and broadcast.com common stock.
 We cannot predict or give any assurances as to the market price of Yahoo! common stock at any time before or after the merger.